code-business/endianness_formatting/README.md

 # endianness_formatting

-A package for rearranging hexadecimal string based on endianness.
+A package for rearranging hexadecimal string based on endianness and data type.

 **endianness_formatting APIs**